-Emerging from the jungle towards the small town of San Carlos, you feel the vibe of a new country and the sense of a community that lives by the rhythm of the great Rio San Juan.
+We cruised down the river to cross the border from Costa Rica to Nicaragua.
+Emerging from the jungle towards the small town of San Carlos, we instantly felt the vibe of a new country and a community that lives by the rhythm of the great Rio San Juan Nicaragua.

 The Rio San Juan was the first stop on our trip through Nicaragua en route to Omepete Island.
 This was a part of Nicaragua we were quite excited about seeing.

 We left San Jose Costa Rica early by bus for the small river port of Los Chiles to catch a boat upriver and over the border into San Carlos, Nicaragua.
 A boat trip that should not take much more than an hour.
 For bureaucratic reasons beyond our understanding, our departure from the Los Chiles Border port was delayed for a very, very long time.